MagnivOrg/magniv-docs/docs/documentation/index.md

 * [The CLI](../documentation/cli)

-Everyone who uses `magniv` will interact with the task decorator class.
+All users of `magniv` will interact with the task decorator class.
 The CLI, however, is only relevant for self-hosted installations as well as local debugging.